ibartomeus/CropPollinationModels/README.md

 - Dainese M et al. 2019 A global synthesis reveals biodiversity-mediated benefits for crop production.
 Science Advances 5: eaax0221.

 # To Do:
 [ ] Is it worth to move quarto pages to a separate folder?
 How github actions work in this case?.
 See https://quarto.org/docs/publishing/github-pages.html (Additional options) I am not sure is worth the trouble.
 [ ] Add Link to download a PDF: Maybe using pandoc, or maybe by creating a quarto Document which "includes" all others: https://quarto.org/docs/authoring/includes.html But this needs to be rendered and stored.
 [ ] Can we add James original analysis without those being ran during ci?
 Issues are increasing dependencies, and it's very slow to run bc of simulations.
 A DO NOT RUN would be enough.
 But maybe it does't run by default as is not summoned elsewhere?
-[ ] Update estimates is ran only online, so it do not save changes... grgr [ ] Add send email action to publish.ylm
+[ ] Update estimates is ran only online, so it do not save changes... grgr.
+[ ] Add send email action to publish.ylm
 [ ] Re-think data cleaning. automate as much as possible.
 [ ] Re-think final models to show.
 General models and analysis.
 [x] Connect to Zenodo properly.
 [x] Save previous estimate and store it to compare?
 [x] Add CropPol version used to the paper and how to cite.
 [ ] Create pull request first for extra safety?
 Not for now...
 [ ] Update R to the latest version, Renv and do snapchot() again?

 # Notes
 If actions are triggered `on: push: branches: main` (they are not right now) you can skip continuous integration in the commit message by adding `[skip ci]`